jaynjuqy/WebPlusPlus/README.md

-Warning:
+>### Warning:
-  This library is STILL in active development.
+>This library is still in ACTIVE development.

-This is a backend web framework in cpp.
-This is inspired by the problem that most cpp web frameworks do not have any ORMs for database operations to be made easy.
-Those that do do not offer that much functionality.
-Most of them are just a http(s) library with no support for database operations.
-This framework aims to change that by extending those http(s) libraries (i aim to use the http library in the repo octobanana/belle for this purpose) with database functionality.
+This will be just a tool for linking multiple cpp libraries to simplify setup of web development.
+Just a simple executable to handle project setup based on libraries and single header files like the orm repo on this account and belle for faster dev setup for web development.